 They can attract the big guests, they can book the nice venues but as far as accomodating fans and organising autographs and photo’s they couldn’t organise a piss up in a brewery.

 Now as you all know I worked with Robert Englund on Fear Clinic so once again the VIP pass came into good use as I got green-room access to sit amongst the stars and went to see Robert Englund being put into Freddy Krueger make-up for his shoot.
-My inner geek was going into overdrive as not only was I about to see Robert in his makeup room, but i’m also in a greenroom with Neve Campbell, quite a few Power Rangers and many other big names from the con, but I maintained full composure, this experience may never happen again and even if it did there are only a small, select few people in the world who have seen Robert’s make-up appliance in person and I was so honoured to be a part of that.
+My inner geek was going into overdrive as not only was I about to see Robert in his makeup room, but i’m also in a greenroom with Neve Campbell, quite a few Power Rangers and many other big names from the con.
+I maintained full composure, this experience may never happen again and even if it did there are only a small, select few people in the world who have seen Robert’s make-up appliance in person and I was so honoured to be a part of that.

-Full credit to Showmasters for booking such wonderful guests and putting on a wonderful event in terms of the stalls and attractive venue, but it would be nice to have that event organised properly in the near future.
-God bless the VIP pass for saving my weekend but my heart goes out to the many people who’s experience may of been tainted due to the Showmasters shambles.
+Full credit to Showmasters for booking such wonderful guests and putting on a wonderful event in terms of the stalls and an attractive venue, but it would be nice to have that event organised properly in the near future.
+God bless the VIP pass for saving my weekend but my heart goes out to the many people who’s experience may have been tainted due to the Showmasters shambles.